 PRUNING ROSES

 The task can be perplexing, daunting and leave you with the feeling you're sure you didn't do it right.
-This page is designed to help with this late winter task.
-The exception to the season rule is David Austen's which ideally will be pruned in late October, November.
+This page is designed to help with this late winter/early spring task.
+The exception to the winter season rule is David Austen's which ideally will be pruned in late October, November and rambling roses which are pruned after they bloom in June.
 Discussion will cover hybrid teas, floribundas, shrub roses, standards, miniatures and climbers.

 Pruning requires at least one pruning shears, a bottle of Lysol, a roll of paper towel, and a good 28 inch steel bypass lopper.
 If you have large climbers you may require a long reach extendable lopper and a step ladder.
 Add twine if you are training a climber or a rose in an obelisk, pergola or arch support.
 I personally do not care for twist ties as I feel they damage the cane in wind.